AI Concept Envisioning (ACE) Toolkit

 Short guides were added to show how to browse capabilities, transition into values, and use the toolkit individually or as a team.

-This project reinforced that designing for AI also means designing for uncertainty.
-Our assumptions about format and structure were challenged through pilot testing, and the strongest decisions came from acknowledging what was not working.
+This project reinforced that designing for AI means designing for uncertainty.
+Our assumptions about format and structure were challenged through pilot testing, and the strongest decisions came from acknowledging what wasn't working.
+The toolkit only became useful once it mirrored real workflow habits, lowered the barrier to evaluating value tensions, and made space for collaboration and critique.